$\mathscr{A}=\mathscr{U}$ for cluster algebras from moduli spaces of $G$-local systems: Equality of cluster and upper cluster algebras

 \end{itemize} The transition maps $i_{\bm{\mathcal{T}}'}^{-1}\circ i_{\bm{\mathcal{T}}}$ for different ideal triangulations are given by sequences of seed mutations.
-For a detail, we refer the reader to \cite{GS19}.
+For details, we refer the reader to \cite{GS19}.
 In \cref{subsec:cluster_quadrilateral}, we will review the cluster $K_2$-structure on $\A_{G,Q}^\times$ when $\Sigma=Q$ is a quadrilateral, from which the coordinates on triangles and edges can be also read.

 We are going to prove: \begin{thm} For any marked surface $\Sigma$ satisfying the assumptions in \cref{subsec:marked_surface}, the upper cluster algebra $\mathscr{U}_{\mathfrak{g},\Sigma}$ coincides with the function ring $\cO(\A_{G,\Sigma}^\times)$. \end{thm}